iDigBio/2015-03-09-workshop-field2db/apis.md

 <image highlighting parts of the HTTP transfer above>

-So, to rephrase HTTP using our new terms:
+So, to rephrase HTTP using web API terms:

 1. Request a URL (Uniform Resource Locator) from a server made up of:
     1. Server name